 Bookmark this site!

-Text © 1996-2013 Alan Winstanley WORLD COPYRIGHT RESERVED.
+Text © 1996-2016 Alan Winstanley WORLD COPYRIGHT RESERVED.
 Everyday Practical Electronics Magazine has provided this web resource to help constructors, trainees and students.
 It may not be used in any commercial publication, mirrored on any commercial site nor may it be appended to or amended, or used or distributed for any commercial reason, without the prior permission of the writer.
+In particular it may not be re-sold in any form of book, ebook or any other publicaion without my prior consent.
+Please E-mail the author if you wish to re-use this material.

 Photographs © 1996-2010 Alan Winstanley WORLD COPYRIGHT RESERVED